hypo69/hypo/docs/gemini/en/consultant/src/suppliers/ebay/header.md

 import sys
 from pathlib import Path
-from packaging.version import Version from src.utils.jjson import j_loads
+from packaging.version import Version from src.utils.jjson import j_loads  # Import j_loads for JSON handling
-from src.logger import logger

-# Module for retrieving project settings and metadata.
-# Handles error handling and imports necessary packages.
 def set_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
-    """
+    """Find the project root directory.

-    Finds the root directory of the project.
+    Finds the root directory of the project, starting from the current file's directory, searching upwards until a directory containing any of the specified marker files is found.

-    :param marker_files: Filenames or directories to identify project root.
+    :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
-    :raises FileNotFoundError: If no marker file is found.
+    :raises FileNotFoundError: If no project root is found.
-    :return: Path to the root directory.
+    :return: Path to the project root.
-    :rtype: Path
+    :rtype: pathlib.Path
     """
-    current_path: Path = Path(__file__).resolve().parent
+    current_path = Path(__file__).resolve().parent
-    root_path: Path = current_path
+    root_path = current_path
     for parent in [current_path] + list(current_path.parents):
         if any((parent / marker).exists() for marker in marker_files):
             root_path = parent